 Performance

-This machine is often described as having a “take no prisoners” approach to massage.
-The pressure is significant, with rollers that dig deep into the arches to break up the fascia, making it a favorite for users with stubborn plantar fasciitis who feel other machines are too gentle.
-The standout feature, however, is versatility; by tilting the support bar, you can slide your legs through to work out tight calves, which is a massive bonus for runners or those with restless legs.
+This machine is often characterized by its high-intensity approach to massage.
+The pressure is significant, with rollers that dig deep into the arches to break up the fascia, making it a strong option for stubborn plantar fasciitis where gentler machines might fall short.
+The standout feature is versatility; by tilting the support bar, legs can be slid through to work out tight calves, which is beneficial for runners or those with restless legs.
 Because the footbed isn’t an enclosed cave, it comfortably accommodates much larger foot sizes—up to a size 15—that typically get squeezed out of smaller compact models.

 The Drawbacks

-You will likely find this unit difficult to move around due to its substantial weight and bulk; once you place it, you probably won’t want to relocate it often.
-While the remote is a nice addition, the signal strength is frequently criticized for being weak, requiring you to point it directly at the panel from a short distance to get it to register.
-Additionally, the intensity of the rollers can border on painful for those with sensitive feet or neuropathy, and despite the “heat” label, the warmth generated is often described as very subtle rather than toasty.
+Moving this unit can be difficult due to its substantial weight and bulk; once placed, relocation is unlikely to be frequent.
+While the remote is a nice addition, the signal strength can be weak, often requiring it to be pointed directly at the panel from a short distance to register.
+Additionally, the intensity of the rollers can border on painful for those with sensitive feet or neuropathy, and despite the “heat” label, the warmth generated is often very subtle rather than toasty.

 Best For